nearform/fastify-secrets-core/README.md

 #### Refreshing Secrets

 In the event secrets need to be dynamically refreshed, a refresh method is exposed to allow for the refreshing of single, sets, or all secrets scoped to the provided namespace.
-The signature of the refresh method is as follows,
+The signature of the refresh method is as follows:

 `async refresh(refs)`